epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/proportion_money_movies_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 Envision the 2008 financial crisis like the nuke explosion in Oppenheimer.
 It starts with a slow-building tension, like the calm before a storm.
 You witness a fiery cloud rising, a spectacle, eerily silent.
 Everything seems still, almost surreal.
 Then, suddenly, the moment of impact - BOOM!
 The shockwave hits with full force.
-This delay can be explained by the fact that on average movies take 1 to 2 years from idea to production.
+This delay can be explained by the fact that on average movies take 1 to 2 years from idea to production [3].

 Aaaaand - CUT!
 That's a wrap!
 Roll the credits.
 <div class="tenor-gif-embed" data-postid="17542149" data-share-method="host" data-aspect-ratio="1" data-width="30%"><a href="https://tenor.com/view/clapper-board-joypixels-lights-camera-action-cut-action-gif-17542149">Clapper Board Joypixels Sticker</a>from <a href="https://tenor.com/search/clapper+board-stickers">Clapper Board Stickers</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>